openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 - openshift installer validates the tags defined in `.platform.azure.userTags` and adds these tags to all resources created during installation and also updates `.status.platformStatus.azure.resourceTags` of the `infrastructure.config.openshift.io`
-- In cluster operators refers `.sttaus.platformSTatus.azure.resourceTags` of the `infrastructure.config.openshift.io` to add tags to resources created later.
+- In cluster operators refers `.status.platformStatus.azure.resourceTags` of the `infrastructure.config.openshift.io` to add tags to resources created later.

 #### Variation [optional]